justinqbui/justinqbui.github.io/_posts/2022-11-04-ML_Interview_notes.md

 ## ML Deployment

 ## Data Distribution Shifts and Monitoring
-As mentioned previously, ML systems are most likely to fail from softare reasons, mostly related to distributed systems and not ML reasons.
+As mentioned previously, ML systems are most likely to fail from software reasons, mostly related to distributed systems and not ML reasons.
 ML fails silently.

 One of the most common reasons for ML to fail is **data distribution shift**.
 This happens when unseen data aren't being drawn from the same distribution as the training set that the algorithm was trained on.
 There are two major reasons for this to occur: Data in the real world is infinite and multifaceted.
 Our data in training is by virtue finite, and constrained by money, resources, time, sampling mistakes, etc. The second is because real world data isn't **stationary**.
 If an actor does something ludicrious and out of character, they might recieve a huge spike in searches, but not to see what tv shows they were in, but to figure out what they did.
 These shifts can be sudden, or gradual.